michaelshiloh/robotaPsyche/studentPresentations.md

 Pangna: *Comparing the concepts of robots in mythology to those in our modern world*
 Maria: *Robots as Weapons* (Tentative title)
 Alpha: *Third world perspectives on robotics and AI*
+Zheki: *Ancient Robots: History of the Karakuri Puppets*

 **Student Lead Discussions**